tc39/proposal-intl-plural-rules/PROPOSAL.md

 ## Naming

 Despite the fact that this is a lower level API, we have chosen a similar form than the used for `Intl.NumberFormat` and `Intl.DateTimeFormat`.
-The creation of `Intl.PluralForm` instance is an expensive operation that requires resolution of locale data, and most likely, libraries will attempt to cache those instances, just like they do for `Intl.NumberFormat`, and `Intl.DateTimeFormat`.
+The creation of `Intl.PluralRules` instance is an expensive operation that requires resolution of locale data, and most likely, libraries will attempt to cache those instances, just like they do for `Intl.NumberFormat`, and `Intl.DateTimeFormat`.

 We have also chosen `style` as the primary form of switching between different set of rules for consistency with `Intl.NumberFormat`, and `Intl.DateTimeFormat`.